sapcc/cyclone/README.md

 ## Help

-By default the tool uses a Glance V2 [web-download](https://docs.openstack.org/glance/latest/admin/interoperable-image-import.html#image-import-methods) method to clone images.
+By default Glance image data will be streamed through cyclone and the traffic will be consumed on the execution side.
+To enable the Glance V2 [web-download](https://docs.openstack.org/glance/latest/admin/interoperable-image-import.html#image-import-methods) method, set the `--image-web-download` flag.
 This method allows Glance to download an image using a remote URL.
-Set the `--image-web-download` option to **false** to use the default download/upload method.
-In this case the whole image data will be streamed through cyclone.
+It is not recommended to use **web-download** method for images bigger than 1-10GiB, since Glance service will try to download the image to its intermediate local storage and may cause insufficient disk space error.

 A remote URL can be generated using a Swift [Temporary URL](https://docs.openstack.org/swift/latest/api/temporary_url_middleware.html).